AuroraLantean/nextjs-shadcn-demo1/README.md

 After the transaction has been submitted and finalize.
 Then click on the left `Go` button to refresh your balances.
 You should see your NFT collection has increased by a new NFT ID.

+## Known Issues

+`CORS: rpc.sepolia.org has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource`
+This turns out to be an issue from the Sepolia.org APIs, because I have no control over which domains they would accept requests from.

 ## Under Investigation

 Cant resolve 'bufferutil' and 'utf-8-validate'